f5devcentral/f5-agility-labs-cert/docs/class8/module04/lab3.rst

 ..
 WARNING::

-   Make sure all virtual servers, pools and pool members are **Available** before continuing.
+   Make sure all virtual servers, pools and pool members are **Enabled** before continuing.

 More on status and member specific monitors
 -------------------------------------------